US, allies push for UN rights body debate on Xinjiang abuses

 GENEVA (AP) — The United States and several Western allies presented a proposal on Monday for the U.N.'s main human rights body to hold a special debate over reported rights abuses and violations against Uyghurs and other Muslim minorities in China's western Xinjiang region.

-It amounts to the latest geopolitical salvo between the West and Beijing in the wake of recent tensions over issues like the future of Taiwan.
-If approved, the resolution would mark the first time that human rights concerns in China have been formally put on the council’s agenda.
+It amounts to the latest geopolitical salvo between the West and Beijing amid recent tensions over issues like the future of Taiwan.
+If approved, the draft "decision” — a sort of simplified resolution — would mark the first time that human rights concerns in China have been formally put on the council’s agenda.

-Diplomats in Geneva, where the 47-nation council is based, have been on the lookout for whether Western countries might be able to muster enough political capital to present and push through a resolution on Xinjiang before the council's current session ends on Oct.
+Diplomats in Geneva, where the 47-nation council is based, have been on the lookout for whether Western countries might be able to muster enough political capital to present and push through any action on Xinjiang before the council's current session ends on Oct.
 7.

-The draft resolution would only convene a debate in the council — which debates issues all the time — and stops short of calling for stronger tools in the council's arsenal to monitor rights abuses, such as convening independent experts to scrutinize countries' activities.
+The draft, as tabled, would only convene a debate in the council — which debates issues all the time — and stops short of calling for stronger tools in the council's arsenal to monitor rights abuses, such as convening independent experts to scrutinize countries' activities.

+“This modest but essential step will bring much-needed scrutiny to Chinese authorities’ sweeping rights violations targeting Uyghurs and other Muslim minorities in Xinjiang, which the high commissioner recently found may rise to the level of crimes against humanity,” said John Fisher, deputy director for global advocacy at Human Rights Watch.

 Some Western countries have sought to build pressure — or at least maintain it — on China after the office of former U.N. human rights chief Michelle Bachelet issued a long-delayed report last month that suggested “crimes against humanity" and other wrongs took place against Uyghurs and other Muslim minorities as part of China's campaign against violent extremism in Xinjiang in recent years.

+A spokesman for China’s diplomatic mission in Geneva didn't immediately respond to requests by phone and email from The Associated Press seeking comment.

 The council currently counts both China and the United States as members.
-The draft resolution comes two days before the expiry of the deadline for such drafts to be presented, so that diplomats can discuss, fine-tune and possibly vote on them before the session’s end.
+The draft comes two days before the expiry of the deadline for such documents to be presented, so that diplomats can discuss, fine-tune and possibly vote on them before the session’s end.

 Some Western diplomats have expressed concern that putting forward a tough resolution could alienate or pressure some countries who have strong political and economic ties to China, and they have worried that the political gamble of presenting a resolution could backfire — by giving Beijing a chance to show just how much support it can muster internationally.